m1xVR/beatleader-score-bot/README.md

 # About country monitoring:

-By default, monitoring of the top 50 players from the CIS countries is set and monitoring is disabled.
+By default, monitoring of the top 50 players from the CIS countries is set.
+Monitoring is disabled.

 Important variables:
 - `ENABLE_COUNTRY_RANKCHANGE_MON` -> enable/disable monitoring
 - `RANK_TOP` -> number of ranks for monitoring